YKerroum/Portfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-A navigator that support SVG pictures.
+A web browser that can display SVG images.
 ### Usage
 Click on index.html
 ## Author